 When it comes to using PR to reach your target audience, this is achieved through winning media coverage.
 In PR talk, we term this as winning earned media.
 This refers to any channel or medium of influence that has some form of editorial control.
 There is no direct cost with earned media, as you win media coverage by providing useful or relevant content.

-This definition can sound a bit abstract, so here are some examples:
+This definition can sound a bit abstract, so here are some examples of earned media:

 Marketing has a similar function to PR.
 But while PR uses earned media to reach a target audience, marketing uses paid media.
 The key difference between the two types of media is that with paid media you have to, well, pay for it.
 So these are things like newspaper adverts, Google Ads and sponsored Tweets.